vladigleba/vladigleba.github.io/posts/basics/standards.md

 We obey Him *because* we are saved, not *to be* saved.
 The Bible is clear we are saved by God’s grace through faith {% rf 'Ephesians 2:8' %}, and because there is nothing we can do to be saved, when we accept His free gift of redemption from sin, we develop gratitude and love for Jesus that naturally makes us want to please Him, just as Jesus lived to please His Father in everything He did {% rf 'John 8:29' %}.
 For a person who genuinely loves Christ it’s a joy to discover His will in the Bible and to follow it in all areas of life.
 A conversion without a transformation of character or change in lifestyle, on the other hand, is most likely not genuine because faith without works is dead.
 A tree is known by its fruit, and genuine faith will produce a life that is obedient to Christ in an expression of love for Him.

-## Will everyone understand the Christian lifestyle?
+## Is the Christian life appealing to all?

 > But the natural man *receiveth not the things of the Spirit of God: for they are foolishness unto him*: neither can he know them, because they are *spiritually discerned*.
 {% ct '1 Corinthians 2:14' %}